20.2.20

 PAUL: And of course this album came out in 2008 originally?

 TOYAH: Yeah, the original format of the album.
-We've since re-mastered, added seven new songs
+We've since remastered, added seven new songs

 TOYAH: No, it hadn't been a while.
-I have a band called The Humans in America with Bill Rieflin from R.E.M so I'd already started We Are The Humans and Sugar Rush with him.
+I have a band called The Humans in America with Bill Rieflin from R.E.M.
+I'd already started "We Are The Humans" and "Sugar Rush" with him.
 That's experimental music but Simon and I were always drawn to each other because we just have this of rock style.
 And we live so close to each other that it became ridiculous that we weren't writing all the time.
-We're literally 30 miles apart.
+We're literally 30 miles apart

-So it started with a song called Latex Messiah and that came really quickly and at that period I was touring a show called Vampires Rock (below) which was about classic rock and me having to wear a lot of PVC and have vampire teeth.
-So it was kind of ingrained that we should be using that kind of cultural reference of these kind of rock backgrounds that we both have.
+So it started with a song called "Latex Messiah" and that came really quickly.
+At that period I was touring a show called "Vampires Rock", which was about classic rock and me having to wear a lot of PVC and have vampire teeth.
+So it was ingrained that we should be using that kind of cultural reference of these rock backgrounds that we both have

-And it came so easily and I remember taking Latex Messiah back home and Robert heard it and he said "that's the best song I've ever heard".
+It came so easily.
+I remember taking "Latex Messiah" back home and Robert heard it and he said "that's the best song I've ever heard".
 And he became so passionate about the whole project -

 SIMON: He did, yeah -

-PAUL: And there's quite a lot of variety, it's not all rock is there because you've got some acoustic ballads like Heal Ourselves etc. I mean was it important to have a bit of variety in terms of the songs?
+PAUL: There's quite a lot of variety.
+It's not all rock because you've got some acoustic ballads like "Heal Ourselves" etc. Was it important to have a bit of variety in terms of the songs?

-SIMON: The albums we grew up listening to, there were many more journeys originally and the creativity of the 70's artists was just fantastic.
+SIMON: The albums we grew up listening to - there were many more journeys originally and the creativity of the 70s artists was just fantastic.
 You'd sit and listen to a whole album as opposed to listening to half a stream for 12 seconds on an iPhone.
 It was a very different world.
 I used to love lying on the floor and just listening to these little journeys and taking in the songs -

-TOYAH: The 70's was just amazing!
+TOYAH: The 70s was just amazing!
 Lyrically I'm always trying to invert things as well.
-Heal Ourselves came at a time when there was so much kind of hatred.
-With all the stories, we're always fed bad news, the whole time.
+"Heal Ourselves" came at a time when there was so much hatred.
+With all the stories - we're always fed bad news the whole time.
 No one ever prints good news.
-It doesn't make money, it doesn't terrify people.
+It doesn't make money, it doesn't terrify people

-And then Bad Man came out of the extraordinary amount of men I know who were demonised by divorce and I thought well, these aren't bad men and they're being crippled through the divorce laws.
-And when we wrote Bad Man both Simon and I agreed that we wanted to write something that gave the man the pedestal back.
+Then "Bad Man" came out of the extraordinary amount of men I know who were demonised by divorce.
+I thought well, these aren't bad men and they're being crippled through the divorce laws.
+When we wrote "Bad Man" both Simon and I agreed that we wanted to write something that gave the man the pedestal back

 TOYAH: Commerciality!
 I go to sleep with commerciality in my mind!
 But what does a hit mean?
 I think as long as you're creative that's all that matters

 TOYAH: (amused) What do you mean?
-I play to sell out audiences!
+I play to sellout audiences!
 My audience are a live audience.
 I do four shows a week right through the year.
 We've had pop-up record shops at every venue so I've been performing these songs since 2007.
 My audiences just lap them up but my audience is like a club.
-It's an exclusive club.
+It's an exclusive club

-I'm not mainstream, I'm not accepted mainstream, I manage myself, I don't have a mainstream manager.
+I'm not mainstream, I'm not accepted mainstream.
+I manage myself, I don't have a mainstream manager.
 I don't have a mainstream promoter.
-I do absolutely everything and I do non-stop sell out shows.
+I do absolutely everything and I do non-stop sellout shows

 This is why we got together and we were writing.
 Because the audiences are there and they're big and they're coming all the time.
-I'm just dealing with non-stop gig bookings and we would just love someone to scoop us up and say "right, Toyah, you can just get on and sing the songs, I'll do the business for you".
+I'm just dealing with non-stop gig bookings.
+We would just love someone to scoop us up and say "right, Toyah, you can just get on and sing the songs, I'll do the business for you".
 So you ask what was the audience in 2007?
 Exactly the same audience as today.
 The people that are just outside the venue queuing to get in

 It's not slowing down at all.
-And I think the whole message within this album is you are still you.
+I think the whole message within this album is you are still you.
 You don't just fade away.
 I think that whole concept of just fading away isn't real any more

-Hurricane, a track we really love is brand new this year.
+"Dance In The Hurricane", a track we really love is brand new this year.
 It all sounds fresh to me.
 In the intervening years I used to listen to it and think this album is still alive and we're just thrilled that we get an opportunity to put it out now

-TOYAH: Things like Our Hearts Still Beat – I was in a movie called In Extremis and they needed an outro song and "I said I can do it, I can do it!"
-Simon and I we both recently lost our parents - well, you've still got your mum -
+TOYAH: Things like "Our Hearts Still Beat" – I was in a movie called "In Extremis" and they needed an outro song and "I said I can do it, I can do it!"
+Simon and I both recently lost our parents - well, you've still got your mum -

 SIMON: Yeah, she's still around -

-SIMON: It was pretty moving actually -
+SIMON: It was pretty moving, actually -

 TOYAH: We could not get a vocal down because we sang it together . . .
 We were just sobbing for about four weeks -

-SIMON: Not because it was that bad you understand? (chuckles)
+SIMON: Not because it was that bad, you understand? (chuckles)

 TOYAH: No, it was just so raw.
-And then Who Let The Beast Out . . .
-I was involved with a musical in London with Scoop Theatre based on Crime and Punishment and they used 13 of our songs and they needed an extra song within a weeks notice so Who Let The Beast Out was for that musical so everything has kind of come about through request . . .
+"Who Let The Beast Out" . . .
+I was involved with a musical in London with Scoop Theatre based on "Crime and Punishment" and they used 13 of our songs.
+They needed an extra song within a week's notice so "Who Let The Beast Out" was for that musical.
+Everything has come about through request . . .

-PAUL: Dance In The Hurricane, you mentioned that Simon, that leads the new version of the album.
-I was very interested in that track because lyrically Toyah you pay tribute to your parents -
+PAUL: "Dance In The Hurricane" leads the new version of the album.
+I was very interested in that track, because lyrically, Toyah, you pay tribute to your parents -

-TOYAH: Another song that took a month to record because we're just crying all the way through it.
-In fact Simon, you kept the very first vocal when I burst into tears -
+TOYAH: That's another song that took a month to record because we're just crying all the way through it.
+In fact Simon, you kept the very first vocal when I burst into tears on “I held your little soul” . . .
+I couldn't do it without falling on the floor

-TOYAH: On “I held your little soul” . . .
-I couldn't do it without falling on the floor.
 My relationship with my parents was not . . . normal.
-My mother was particularly brutal but I wanted to pay respect to her and that whole thing of her calling from the ether saying it's all going to be OK was really important to me but boy it was hard, wasn't it? (laughs)
+My mother was particularly brutal but I wanted to pay respect to her.
+That whole thing of her calling from the ether saying it's all going to be OK was really important to me but boy it was hard, wasn't it? (laughs)

 TOYAH: And they're still with you -

-SIMON: Yeah they are -
+SIMON: Yeah, they are -

 TOYAH: They're very much with you -

 TOYAH: (sighs) We're in the world of impersonators.
 It's terrifying.
 Individuality is so important.
 If we don't have individuality we don't have culture to a certain extent.
-I think one of the most important messages in the album and in the song Sensational is that you have a right to be individual.
+I think one of the most important messages in the album and in the song "Sensational" is that you have a right to be individual.
 You are beautiful no matter what age, what body shape, whether you are an ideal of beauty or the ideal of what the world calls ugly – you're still absolutely effing sensational!

 The whole idea of this album is we are unique!
 We are miraculous!
 We're floating on a rock in the middle of universe we don't know.
 We are utterly miraculous.
 And that individuality is so important in the album.
 Of giving of voice to those who feel they're voiceless and invisible

-PAUL: How hard was it work out a new running order because you've got these new songs (Simon and Toyah laugh) Our Hearts Still Beat is an obvious one to end with -
+PAUL: How hard was it work out a new running order because you've got these new songs (Simon and Toyah laugh) "Our Hearts Still Beat" is an obvious one to end with.
+It must've been tricky to slot everything in –

-SIMON: Actually, yeah, but once it was decided that Hurricane should be the thing that opens the first act of In The Court Of The Crimson Queen and it sort of made sense.
+SIMON: It was but once it was decided that "Hurricane" should be the thing that opens the first act of "In The Court Of The Crimson Queen" and it made sense.
 Keep the energy up but don't put all the slow ones at the end was what I had in my head so . . .

 SIMON: But it's definitely an ending of a side -

 TOYAH: It's an phenomenal song!
-So we had a
+So we had a few problems like that . . .

 PAUL: Are you quite excited to be releasing it on vinyl, Toyah?